arangodb/docs/3.10/aql/functions-document.md

 ```

 Note that the function checks if the specified attribute exists.
 This is different
-from similar ways to test for the existance of an attribute, in case the attribute
+from similar ways to test for the existence of an attribute, in case the attribute
 has a falsy value or is not present (implicitly *null* on object access):

 ```js